AlexKanakis5/web_project/ProjectDiary.md

 <li>Secretary can press a button to set diploma status to finished
 <li>Button only shows when all three professors have graded the diploma
 <li>The final grade will be set to the average of the three

+### 4. Fixed file upload

+<li>IDK what happened

+### 5. Hid navbar buttons from secretary

+<li>Hid view invites and update info from secretary

+# 26 / 01 / 2025

+### 1. Change DB query on the statistics page avoid NULL

+<li>Added a condition of year not null to the DB query because some diplomas where finished with no finished date